ihappybhambra/OldTwitterClone/README.md

 # OldTwitterClone
-Sidebar has been added to this clone.
-Now I will create middlesection and right section.<br>
-Also I will add some images.
+This clone has been completed.
+This is made using HTML and CSS.